 8. Search within websites

-Say you are interested in a topic covered by a particular website, so you like to read all other articles related to that topic in that website.
+Say you are interested in a topic covered by a particular website, so you like to read all other articles related to that topic on that website.
 The thing is either you can go to that website and search for the topic or you can do a website focused search on Google.
-Searching <keyword>:<domain> will show all results related to that keyword in particular website.
+Searching <keyword>:<domain> will show all results related to that keyword in a particular website.

 e.g: kali linux:techlog360.com — searching ‘kali linux’ topic in website ‘techlog360.com’.